Clear Lake (region)

 Clear Lake, or the Clear Lake Area, is a region in parts of Harris and Galveston County in Texas, United States.
 It is part of the Galveston Bay Area, which itself is a section of the Houston–The Woodlands–Sugar Land metropolitan area.
 The area is geographically characterized by the bodies of water in it and around it, including Clear Lake, Taylor Lake, Clear Creek, and Galveston Bay.

 Clear Lake is relatively affluent with a thriving business community.
 The area's most important business sectors are aerospace and tourism.
 It is home to the Johnson Space Center and numerous aerospace contracting firms.
 The lake itself is home to one of the largest concentrations of recreational boats and marinas in the nation.

 Name

-The Clear Lake region is named, as it implies, for Clear Lake, a brackish lake, fed by Clear Creek, that empties into Galveston Bay.
+The Clear Lake region is named after Clear Lake, a brackish lake fed by Clear Creek that empties into Galveston Bay.

-The name "Clear Lake" is often used in a variety of ways depending on the source.
-Apart from referring to the lake itself or the region defined by the chamber of commerce, the name can refer to the Clear Lake City residential development, the Clear Lake area of Houston (a Houston "superneighborhood" including Clear Lake City, Johnson Space Center, and surrounding areas), the Clear Lake area of Pasadena, and other geographies as well.
+The name "Clear Lake" is used in several ways depending on context.
+It may refer specifically to the lake itself or to the surrounding region commonly associated with it.
+In local usage, the term may also refer to the Clear Lake City residential development, the Clear Lake area of Houston (a Houston "superneighborhood" that includes Clear Lake City, the Lyndon B. Johnson Space Center, and nearby communities), and the Clear Lake area of Pasadena.

+Because of these overlapping uses, the term "Clear Lake" can describe either the physical geographic feature or the broader suburban region surrounding it in the Greater Houston area.